Great Start Readiness Program (GSRP)

 The program is free and income level will be the primary factor needed for determining eligibility and prioritization for enrollment of children who live in families at or below 250% Federal Poverty Level.

-Any child from a family above 250% Federal Poverty Level will be required to pay tuition based on a sliding scale fee and must have at least 2 of any of the following risk factors:
+Any child from a family above 250% Federal Poverty Level will be required to pay tuition based on a sliding scale fee.
+Eligibility factors include:

 - Diagnosed disability or developmental delay